Typsium/typsium/src/model/element.typ

   customizable-attach(
     base,
-    t: oxidation-to-content(it.oxidation, roman:it.roman-oxidation),
+    t: oxidation-to-content(it.oxidation, roman: it.roman-oxidation),
+    tr: charge-to-content(
+      it.charge,
-    tr: charge-to-content(it.charge, radical: it.radical, roman:it.roman-charge),
+      radical: it.radical,
+      roman: it.roman-charge,
+      radical-symbol: it.radical-symbol,
+      negative-symbol: it.negative-symbol,
+      positive-symbol: it.positive-symbol,
+    ),
     br: count-to-content(it.count),
     tl: mass-number,
     bl: atomic-number,